bdgv11/Portafolio-Selenium-Project/README.md

 Header Page:

-- Verify that check if currency dropdown is displayed and once changed to select currency, dropdown title is updated with the symbol of the selected currency
+- Verify that check if currency dropdown is displayed and once changed to $ currency , dropdown title is updated with the symbol of the selected currency
-- Verify that check if currency dropdown is displayed and once changed to select currency, dropdown title is updated with the symbol of the selected currency
+- Verify that check if currency dropdown is displayed and once changed to € currency , dropdown title is updated with the symbol of the selected currency
-- Verify that check if currency dropdown is displayed and once changed to select currency, dropdown title is updated with the symbol of the selected currency
+- Verify that check if currency dropdown is displayed and once changed to £ currency , dropdown title is updated with the symbol of the selected currency

 Register Page: